Jessica L. Taylor MD

 Assistant Professor, General Internal Medicine

 Clinical Addiction Research and Education Unit

-Dr. Taylor is the Medical Director of Faster Paths to Treatment, Boston Medical Center's innovative, low-barrier substance use disorder bridge clinic.
-She also directs HIV Prevention Programs at BMC and is a past Medical Director of BMC’s Office Based Addiction Treatment (OBAT) ECHO, a tele-education series for providers and teams across MA.
-Her other educational roles include co-directing the HIV Pathway for internal medicine residents and serving as core faculty in BUSM's Addiction Medicine fellowship program.
+Dr. Taylor is the Medical Director of Faster Paths to Treatment, Boston Medical Center’s innovative, low-barrier substance use disorder bridge clinic and the Medical Director of the Transitional Care Clinic, a bridge clinic co-located with a low-threshold, transitional housing program for people experiencing homelessness.
+She directs HIV Prevention Programs at BMC.
+Her educational roles include directing the HIV Pathway for internal medicine residents and serving as core faculty in BUSM’s Addiction Medicine fellowship program.

 Medicine-Internal, MD, Mount Sinai School of Medicine, 2012

 Psychology, BS, Duke University, 2007